 Mumbai Shrimp Tacos with Avocado Salsa

 An easy shrimp taco recipe packed with spice and topped with a simple avocado tomato salsa.
-Pin and save this recipe for later.

 Is it just me or did this past week absolutely fly by?
 The blur of holiday shopping and decorating has made time go at warp speed.
 This happens every year, but always seems to catch me off guard.